IainMF/Mens_Rights_NZ/Issues/State Obligations.md

 title: Government obligations to men and boys
 description: Details of government human rights obligations to men and boys.
 ---
+> [!tip] This page is a work in progress
 ## The need for identify state obligations to men and boys

 Men and boys have the same human rights as women and girls.
-The *International Covenant on Civil and Political Rights* and the *International Covenant on Economic, Social and Cultural Rights* require ratifying States to eliminate discrimination based on sex, and ensure equal enjoyment of rights between women and men.
+The *International Covenant on Civil and Political Rights* and the *International Covenant on Economic, Social and Cultural Rights* require that ratifying States eliminate discrimination based on sex, and ensure equal enjoyment of rights between women and men.

-States are more likely to protect and respect rights when jurisprudence explicitly identifies the requirements of those rights.
-Unfortunately, jurisprudence identifying States' obligations to men and boys is lacking.
+Governments are more likely to protect and respect rights when human rights jurisprudence explicitly identify how to protect and respect those rights.

-Charlesworth[^56] argues that male over-representation in the development and administration of international human rights law means it should be seen as "international *men's* rights law".
-However, male representation has not lead to men's gender-specific human rights issues being addressed in a meaningful or substantive way.
-For example, Stemple[^57] points out there are no human rights instruments that explicitly address sexual violence against men, and Abramson[^58] says there is discrimination against boys in the children's rights movement.

 The United Nations *Human Rights Committee* is responsible for receiving State reports on *International Covenant on Civil and Political Rights* and issuing recommendations.
 The Committee has made thirty-seven General Comments on the interpretation of *International Covenant on Civil and Political Rights*.
 General Comment 18 details State obligations under Article 2 (non-discrimination) General Comment 28[^1] details State obligations under Article 3 (The equality of rights between men and women).

 Even though Article 3 of the Covenant requires equal enjoyment of rights for both women and men, there is no official guidance with regards to men's rights.
-General Comment 28 (on equal rights between women and men) focuses entirely on women.
-Paragraph 1 of General Comment 28 states:
+General Comment 28 focuses entirely on women.
+Paragraph 1 states:

 > The Committee has decided to update its general comment on article 3 of the Covenant and to replace general comment No. 4 (thirteenth session, 1981), in the light of the experience it has gathered in its activities over the last 20 years. **The present revision seeks to take account of the important impact of this article on the enjoyment by women of the human rights protected under the Covenant.**

-Additionally, States have a number of instruments that provide comprehensive guidance on protecting the rights of women and girls.
-For example, the *Convention on the Elimination of Discrimination Against Women*, forty General Recommendations from the Committee on the Elimination of Discrimination against Women, the Beijing Declaration and Platform For Action, the United Nations Commission on the Status of Women, and the Special Rapporteur on Violence Against Women.
+Additionally, States have a number of other instruments that provide comprehensive guidance on protecting and respecting the rights of women and girls.
+For example, the *Convention on the Elimination of Discrimination Against Women*, forty General Recommendations from the *Committee on the Elimination of Discrimination against Women*, the *Beijing Declaration and Platform For Action*, the United Nations *Commission on the Status of Women*, and reports from the *Special Rapporteur on Violence Against Women*.

+Unfortunately, similar guidance for protecting and respecting men's rights is lacking.

+Charlesworth[^2] argues that male over-representation in the development and administration of international human rights law means it should be seen as "international *men's* rights law".
+However, male representation has not lead to men's gender-specific human rights issues being addressed in a meaningful or substantive way.
+For example, Stemple[^3] points out there are no human rights instruments that explicitly address sexual violence against men, and Abramson[^4] says there is discrimination against boys in the children's rights movement.

 Achieving equal enjoyment of rights between women and men requires thoroughly understanding women's and men's experiences of discrimination and inequality.
-Discrimination and inequality is not static, new forms can arise, so States need to continually monitor women's and men's human rights.[^59]
+Discrimination and inequality is not static, new forms can arise, so States need to continually monitor women's and men's human rights.[^5]

-If States are to meet their obligation of non-discrimination on the basis of sex, and to ensure equal enjoyment of rights, it is necessary to explicitly identify States' obligations to men and boys.
+If States are to meet their obligations of equality and non-discrimination on the basis of sex, it is necessary to explicitly identify States' obligations to men and boys.

 This report looks at the obligations to men and boys in the *International Covenant on Civil and Political Rights*.

-## State Obligations to men and boys
+## Government Obligations to men and boys

 The *International Covenant on Civil and Political Rights* specifically recognises the rights of men and boys in Articles 2 and 3.
 Article 2 requires States to ensure all the rights to all individuals without discrimination based on sex, and Article 3 requires States to ensure equal enjoyment of rights for men and women.

+### Which parts of government?

+A state's obligations to men and boys involve all parts of the government and public authorities.

+> All branches of government (executive, legislative and judicial), and other public or governmental authorities, at whatever level-national, regional or local-are in a position to engage the responsibility of the State Party.[^11]
+## Take necessary steps

+States must "take the necessary steps"[^16] to provide all of the rights in the Covenant to men, without discrimination.
+This requirement is "unqualified and of immediate effect.
+A failure to comply with this obligation cannot be justified by reference to political, social, cultural or economic considerations within the State.".[^17] Necessary steps include "legislative, judicial, administrative, educative and other appropriate measures."[^18]

+### What steps are necessary?
 ### Equality

 Equality is a fundamental principle of human rights.
 The *International Covenant on Civil and Political Rights* requires States to ensure men and women have equal enjoyment of their rights (Article 3), and that men are equal before the law and have equal protection of the law (Article 26).

-Article 3 requires states to ensure men enjoy their rights in their totality and on and equal basis with women.[^2] States are required to "take all necessary steps"[^3] to ensure men enjoy all Covenant rights, and to "take account of the factors which impede"[^4] men's equal enjoyment of their rights.
+Article 3 requires states to ensure men enjoy their rights in their totality and on and equal basis with women.[^6] States are required to "take all necessary steps"[^7] to ensure men enjoy all Covenant rights, and to "take account of the factors which impede"[^8] men's equal enjoyment of their rights.

 Article 26 requires states to ensure men are equal before the law, and have equal protection of the law.
-States are required "to make such changes to domestic laws and practices as are necessary to ensure their conformity with the Covenant."[^5] requires equality before courts and tribunals. requires equal participation in public life.
+States are required "to make such changes to domestic laws and practices as are necessary to ensure their conformity with the Covenant."[^9] requires equality before courts and tribunals. requires equal participation in public life.

 ### Non-discrimination